-'NO OFF': This message will blink in the 'status' register (lower right corner of the LCD) when the automati c 10 minute shutoff feature has been disabled.
+'NO OFF': This message will blink in the 'status' register (lower right corner of the LCD) when the automatic 10 minute shutoff feature has been disabled.
 This indicates that a previous user selected 'AUTO SHUT OFF' 'DISABLED' using the programming mode capabilities.
+Please refer to Chapter six to return unit to Auto shut off mode.